-While many tribal households are benefiting from various cash transfer programs, our study focuses exclusively on understanding people's experiences in collecting wages for work under the National Rural Employment Guarantee Act.
+While many tribal households are benefiting from various cash transfer programs, our study focuses exclusively on understanding people's experiences in collecting NREGA wages.
 By narrowing our focus, we aim to obtain more precise insights into the challenges that individuals face when collecting their wages.
 However, it is reasonable to assume that people's experiences in collecting cash from any scheme may be similar.

-To provide a comprehensive understanding of the NREGA worker's challenges, we have categorised them into two overarching themes; - I. Challenges related to time and cost - 2.
+To provide a comprehensive understanding of the challenges we have organized NREGA workers into two overarching themes;

+- 1. Challenges related to time and cost - 2.
 Challenges related to transparency and accountability.

-There are four basic kinds of money Disbursement Agencies (DAs) available to tribal workers: bank branches, customer service points(C-SPs), Business Correspondents(BCs), and Automated Teller Machines (ATMs).
+There are four basic kinds of money disbursement agencies available to tribal workers: bank branches, customer service points(CSPs), Business Correspondents(BCs), and Automated Teller Machines (ATMs).
 Bank branches are actual locations with a variety of financial services.
-Customers can access a restricted number of services at CSPs using Aadhaar-based authentication.
+Customers can access a restricted number of services at CSPs using

+Aadhaar-based authentication.
 BCs carry a Point of Service (PoS) to offer quick banking transactions involving Aadhaar-based authentication.
-CSP & BCs leverage Aadhaar enabled Payment System(AePS) to authenticate transactions and withdraw money from the customer accounts.
-ATMs are devices that let users do simple transactions through a smartcard.
+ATMs are devices that let users do simple transactions.
 By capturing experiences across all of these Disbursement Agencies, we aim to identify any hurdles that may be disproportionately affecting specific agencies.

 The survey was deliberately conducted in Paderu ITDA, where the LibTech India team has been working for many years.
 For practical reasons, the survey was conducted at shandies, which are local weekly markets.
 We randomly sampled 11 of the 44 shandies in Paderu ITDA and interviewed at least 75 respondents from each of the sampled shandies, resulting in a total of 877 interviews.

 As the survey was conducted in only one ITDA, the results may not be entirely representative of the challenges faced across all ITDAs.
-However, given the similar terrain, infrastructure, governance systems and access to DAs across ITDAs in Andhra Pradesh, the recommendations drawn from the analysis can be applied to all ITDAs in the state.
+However, given the similar terrain, infrastructure, governance systems and access to Disbursement Agencies (DAs) across ITDAs in Andhra Pradesh, the recommendations drawn from the analysis can be applied to all ITDAs in the state.
 Additionally, the challenges faced often stem from common issues across Direct Benefit Transfer (DBT) schemes, so the recommendations can be helpful in addressing last mile challenges across all DBT schemes.

 It should be noted that the number of workers accessing their wages through ATMs was very low, so the results pertaining to this group should be interpreted with care.

+3.1.
+DAs accessed

-3. Findings 3.1.
-Disbursement Agencies Accessed 85% of the workers use CSPs/BCs as the primary DA The majority of workers (85%) used Customer Service Points (CSPs) or Business Correspondents (BCs) as their primary Disbursement Agency (DA), while only 12.5% used bank branches.
+85% of the workers use CSPs/BCs as the primary DA

+The majority of workers (85%) used Customer Service Points (CSPs) or Business Correspondents (BCs) as their primary Disbursement Agency (DA), while only 12.5% used bank branches.
 A very small proportion (21 people) used Automated Teller Machines (ATMs) as their primary DA.
 All respondents used an alternate or secondary DA when required.
 Among those who used bank branches as the primary DA, most also used CSPs/BCs as the secondary DA.
 Conversely, workers who primarily used CSPs/BCs mostly relied on bank branches as the secondary DA.
+ATMs were rarely used as the secondary DA.